peterhinch/micropython-lcd160cr-gui/README.md

 def legendcb(f):
     return '{:2.0f}'.format(88 + ((f + 1) / 2) * (108 - 88))
 ```
-The arithmetic can be simplified: written this way to show the logic.
+The above arithmetic aims to show the logic.
+It can be simplified.

-### tickcb
+### Callback tickcb

 This callback enables the tick color to be changed dynamically.
 For example a
 scale might change from green to orange, then to red as it nears the extremes.